convexset/meteor-access-check/README.md

 # AccessCheck

 This package is about describing "access check" in a reusable fashion.
 (For example, a method manipulating a document might check if the logged in user "owns" the document.)

 The package applies directly to Meteor Methods and publications where the same checks are typically re-used across multiple methods and publications.

-Differences across methods are dealt with by specifying a mapping between method/publication arguments and the (single) object argument that each "access check" accepts.
+(Note: Differences in method signatures are handled "sensibly".)

+One can even ensure that certain checks are run before Mongo read/write operations.

-Additional integrations are planned to support (non-reactive) access checks in routing and reactive access checks at the "template-level".
+Additional integrations exist to support (non-reactive) access checks in routing and reactive access checks at the "template-level".

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->